hscells/boogie/README.md

  - `query_scope` - Query Scope.
  - `wig` - Weighted Information Gain.
  - `weg` - Weighted Entropy Gain.
+ - `ncq` - Normalised Query Commitment.
+ - `clarity_score` - Clarity Score.

+### Evaluation (`evaluation`)

+Queries can be evaluated through different measures.
+To evaluate queries in the pipeline, use the `evaluation` key.
+Each evaluation measurement comprises:

+ - `evaluate`: The measure to evaluate each topic with.

+The list of measures are as follows:

+ - `num_ret`: Total number of retrieved documents.
+ - `num_rel`: Total number of relevant documents (from qrels).
+ - `num_rel_ret`: Total number of relevant documents that were retrieved.
+ - `precision`: Ratio of relevant retrieved documents to retrieved documents.
+ - `recall`: Ratio of relevant retrieved documents to relevant documents.

 ### Output (`output`)

 An output specifies how experiments are to be formatted and what file to write them to.
 The `output` component comprises a list of outputs.
+Each output can either of type `measurements`, `trec_results`, or `evaluations`.

-Each output contains a `format` field and a `filename` field.
+For `measurements`, each item contains a `format` field and a `filename` field.
 The `filename` field tells the pipeline where to write the file, and the `format` is the format of the file.
 The formats are described below.

  - `json`: JSON formatting.
  - `csv`: Comma separated formatting.

+For `trec_results`, a filename must be specified using `output`:

+ - `output`: Where to write trec-style results file to.

+For `evaluations`, both the `qrels` file must be specified, and a list of formats similar to `measurements`; i.e. a list of filename and format pairs:

+ - `qrels`: Path to a trec-style qrels file.
+ - `formats`: `format`, `filename` pairs.

+The format of `evaluations` is currently only `json`.

 ### Trec Results (`trec`)